samvasko/gooseberry/_works/2015-04-SSF-Posters.md

 caption: Final logo concept - Currently being used for all promotional purpouses
 ---

 Sønderborg Student Foundation creates a friendly environment for students of Sønderborg.
-Ungdomscafé offers a platform to meet, create and relax.
+Ungdomscafé offers a physical platform to meet, create and relax.
 Both deserve representative and eye-catching graphical presence.

-## We created beautiful and practical stationery
+## We created beautiful and practical stationery for official purposes:

 <figure class="figure-smaller">
     <img src="/assets/SSF/SSF-stationery.jpg">
 </figure>

-## Some posters that we created for events
+## We regularly design posters to promote the biggest events of the organization:

 <figure class="figure-triplets">
     <img src="/assets/SSF/blastoff.jpg">